Gorenstein cohomological dimension and stable categories for groups

-The notion of the {\em group of type $\Phi$} is due to Talelli; see \cite{Tal07}.
+It was suggested in \cite[Conjecture A]{DT10} that over the integral group ring $\mathbb{Z}G$, Gorenstein projective modules coincide with Benson's cofibrant modules.
+For the relations between these two classes of modules, we have the following.

 Recall that a group $G$ is of type $\Phi_R$, if it has the property that an $RG$-module is of finite projective dimension if and only if its restriction to any finite subgroup is of finite projective dimension; see \cite[Definition 2.1]{MS19}.
 It was conjectured that a group $G$ is of type $\Phi_\mathbb{Z}$ if and only if $G$ admits a finite dimensional model for $\underline{E}G$, the classifying space for the family of the finite subgroups of $G$; the sufficient condition was proved to be true.
-We refer \cite{Tal07} for the details.
+We refer to \cite{Tal07} for the details.

 \begin{proposition} Let $R$ be a commutative ring, and $G$ be a group of type $\Phi_R$.
 For any Gorenstein projective $RG$-module $M$, if ${\rm pd}_RM < \infty$, then $M$ is cofibrant. \end{proposition}